-- Space is available at St. George's. - The student's transcripts and reports from his current high school show that he is sufficiently competent and diligent in academics to succeed at St. George's. - A letter of recommendation from former principal and other relevant documentation is provided as requested and indicate acceptable conduct.
+- Space is available at St. George's - The student's transcripts and reports from his current high school show that he is sufficiently competent and diligent in academics to succeed at St. George's. - A letter of recommendation from former principal and other relevant documentation is provided as requested and indicate acceptable conduct.

-Transfer's to the College are only valid where approved by the Principal of St. George's College.
+Transfer's to the College are only valid where approved by the Principal of St. George's College c.
+Parent Support Contribution